 What countries are you dying to visit?

 ALL OF THEM!!!
 Truly, there are so many countries in the world and each one has something amazing to offer (even Argentina…).
-But the highest ranking on our list are; Iceland, Namibia, Kenya, Iran, Bhutan, and Antarctica.
+But the highest ranking on our list are; Iceland, Philippines, Kenya, Iran, Bhutan, and Antarctica.

 What countries are you planning to refrain from visiting?

 There aren’t very many countries that we wouldn’t visit.
 For safety reasons I’m a bit concerned about South Africa, the Democratic Republic of Congo, North Korea, and Afghanistan.
 I just asked Nick if there are any countries he doesn’t want to visit and his response was “I don’t think so…” (but he’s not afraid of anything).